 11. Bandana’s Bar-B-Q

 Bandana’s Bar-B-Q is a Missouri based business that serves Southern style food.
-The restaurant’s smokers operate 24 hours a day and they have a unique blend of dry rub spices.
+The restaurant’s smokers operate 24 hours a day and they have a unique blend of dry rub spices to create quality products.
 Barbecue franchises also offer catering, online ordering, and a loyalty program to foster repeat business and bring in extra revenue for bar b q franchises.
 The company provides training, exclusive territories, and ongoing support.

 The initial fee is $40,000.
 And total startup costs for one location range from $418,000 to $1.1 million.